What is this training about?

 - Some tips for success

-- How to deliver interactive PowerPoint resource to your students
+- How to deliver interactive PowerPoint resources to your students

 You will also be able to download some examples to explore in more detail.